NodePing/NPSyStats/README.md

 npsystats
 ========

-npsystats is an application that gathers system information and makes it available as JSON via HTTP.
+npsystats is an application that gathers system information and makes it available as JSON via HTTP as well as through a web interface.
 This application was originally written to give us an easy way to get system information from hosts in JSON format so it can easily be used with [NodePing](http://nodeping.com) server monitoring.
-Nothing did quite what we wanted, so here's this.
+Nothing else did quite what we wanted, so here's this.

 npsystats is written in node.js.
-Currently it only supports linux hosts.
+Currently it only supports linux hosts, but pull requests are welcome for other OS support.

 Information available
 ---------------------